ravicious/ravicious.github.io/_posts/2016-11-28-prototyping-with-runtime-errors-in-elm.md

 bar = error "Nope."
 ```

 `foo` and `bar` have their type signatures written out, but instead of having an actual implementation, they raise a runtime error.
-These functions can be then used with other functions, for example in the repl.
+Those functions can be then used with other functions, for example in the repl.
 I'll show it in a second, but first let's see how we would implement something like that in Elm.

 As for the first approach, we're going to directly translate Haskell to Elm.
-Instead of `error`, we're going to use [`Debug.crash`](http://package.elm-lang.org/packages/elm-lang/core/5.0.0/Debug#crash).
+Instead of `error` we're going to use [`Debug.crash`](http://package.elm-lang.org/packages/elm-lang/core/5.0.0/Debug#crash).

 ```haskell
 foo : String -> List String